Edu58/Flask-Pitches-Webapp/README.md

 When you run the commands successfully, you should have a local version of this repository.

+Before starting the application, run ```pip install -r requirements.txt``` to install the project dependencies.

 To run the app, unzip the cloned folder if it is zipped.
 Otherwise, navigate inside the folder and run ```python manage.py runserver``` or ```python manage.py server``` in your terminal.
 Any of these 2 should start the server at